raid-guild/indexed/README.md

-## Collaborate with us

-We aim for indexed.wtf to be a robust source for developers to utilize as a resource for research and development for Layer 2 solutions.

 ### Collaborate with us

 indexed.wtf aims to be a robust source for builders to utilize for research and development of Layer 2 solutions.
 Please submit additions/updates/edits via the the form.